., click here to update your profile and earn points towards a Starbucks gift card

 • Users can add different apps in these settings for different purposes or create an additional category

-• ~Example: A user may choose to select work apps such as a calculator or calendar, but not social media or photos while in “Work time,”or they may select “Only Messages and Phone,” blocking all other apps during “Me time”
+• ~Example: A user may choose to select work apps such as a calculator or calendar, but not social media or photos while in “Work time,” or they may select “Only Messages and Phone,” blocking all other apps during “Me time”

 • The Clock, Google Play Store, Phone, and Messages are always allowed in Focus mode

 During the set bedtime, the device’s screen will change to grayscale.
 Calls, alerts, and other sounds are muted.
+To set Bedtime:

 • Scroll down in the Digital Wellbeing menu and tap “Bedtime mode”